 The last 2-3 weeks of bar study will be devoted to memorization and practice.
 Everything you do up until that point is about learning, understanding, and internalizing.
-When you get to the end, your focus will be rote memorization to get as many rules as possible into your short-term memory.
+When you get to the end, your focus will be rote memorization (and more practice, of course) to get as many rules as possible into your short-term memory.

 This is often an overwhelming task for bar studiers, and it is always time consuming.
 It is time well spent, however, if you are spending no more than 3-4 hours per day on it.
 More than that means you are taking time away from practice.

 Remember that you don’t need to create perfect outlines, or make everything from scratch.
 Use the bar company materials, but make them your own.
 Annotate them to make them work best for you.
-Do something to make the materials work for you.
+Do something to make the materials your own.

 Use the notes from bar company lectures to make your study materials, not the big outline books.
 Lectures will contain the most important material.
 You can then add rules that you learn from essays and MBEs.